derrickma06/Data-Analysis-Projects/Olympics Dataset/README.md

 I created graphs and visualizations to find patterns in Olympics events and results.

-I will attach the file with data.
+The file with the data is too large to upload.